 for a particular kind of syntax tree, strategies that are usable for different

 combinations of parameters.
-Often, not all possible cases have been
+Often I have not tried to address all possible

-addressed, but only the common ones or only the ones that have been
+cases, but only the common ones or only the ones that I have encountered.

 if this happens because the compiler will call